Wan 2.7 – Free Multi-Shot AI Video Generator with Reference Consistency

 Simple and intuitive UI

 Experience the ultimate ease of transforming your photos into short videos with just a few clicks and a simple prompt, no technical skills or prior video editing experience are required.
+Want to compare more AI video models?
+Try Sora 2, Veo 3.1, or Grok Imagine on A2E.

 - What is Wan 2.7?